bulib/dataWebsite/manage/writing-a-dmp.md

 ## Components of a DMP

-There are several necessary components to a data management plan.
+There are several parts to a data management plan.
 If you're writing a data management plan for a specific funder, these common components will likely apply.
 However, it is always best to check your application materials <<sort of vague>> for more detailed information.

 ### Types of Data